Tips on how to afford travel when you’re young & broke.

-I flew from New York City to Bangkok and back for only $800.
-I’ve found countless flights around Europe for under $10, and most recently I flew from London to Australia for around $400.
 When deciding which country in Central America to do a WorkAway in, all I did was search for the cheapest flight.
-I found round trip from Florida to San Jose, Costa Rica for $100.
+I found a flight from Florida to San Jose, Costa Rica for $100.
 Done.

 All of these cheap flights I found were during the off-season of the destination.
-Peak tourist season is not only more expensive, it’s more crowded.
-I’ve found off-seasons to be just as culturally rewarding with less crowds, and the weather is still great depending on where you go.
+Peak tourist season is not only more expensive, it’s also more crowded.
+I’ve found off-seasons to be just as culturally rewarding with fewer crowds, and the weather is still great depending on where you go.

 TIP 4: PACK LIGHTLY